 There are also some good practical reasons to go bottomless.

 - Cleaning: It suddenly becomes much easier.
-In a regular portafilter a lot of oils will get stuck underneath the basket and above the spout.
+In a regular portafilter, a lot of oils will get stuck underneath the filter basket and above the spout.
 This requires dedicated cleaning.
 You will have to remove the basket, which is more difficult on a regular portafilter.

 What are the downsides?

 There are only a few downsides to using a naked basket.
 Unfortunately, this is why they aren’t that suitable for commercial use but are better left for home users.

 They are messy!